 What are Nicotine Salts?

 At its core, nicotine salts are comprised of the same exact nicotine that's found in its natural state within the tobacco leaf.
 If this form of nicotine was added to the liquid that we vape, we'd need to vape it at extremely high temperatures for the nicotine solution to be effective, and it still wouldn't be as easily absorbed (bioavailable) as freebase nicotine.
-Similarly, like freebase, salts need some modification too.
+Similarly, like freebase, nic salt juice needs some modification too.
 The key here is benzoic acid.

 A Quick Chemistry Lesson

 We won't try to overwhelm you with too much jargon, so let's stick with the basics: pH and alkalinity.
 Freebase nicotine has a higher pH, which leads to increased alkalinity.
 This dramatic increase in alkaline causes a harsher throat-hit, thus causing people to vape at smaller amounts than they may need.Benzoic acid has the opposite effect.
 It lowers the pH levels of nicotine, reducing alkalinity in the process.
 The end result is a much smoother vaping experience.
 Furthermore, this allows the mixture to be vaped at lower temperatures in cheap vape pens and cig-a-likes with higher concentrations of nicotine.
 For instance: vape juices mixed with nicotine salts – while less potent – can reach nicotine levels as high as 50mg.
 Try vaping something like that in your traditional sub-ohm tank/PG-mixture and let us know when your lungs stop burning.